laszlocph/website/_posts/2019-03-21-Drone-Community-Edition-what-is-included.md

 UPDATE:
 - Also no TLS
 - And only SQLite, no Postgres or MySQL backends
 - The Enterprise license got cleared up in the meantime.
 Basically Enterprise is free under 15000 builds a year, no questions asked.
 It is also free above that limit in a bunch of scenarios.
-If no special case applies to you than above 15000 builds a year it has  aper user pricing model.
+If no special case applies to you than above 15000 builds a year it has a per-user pricing model.
 [Reference](https://discourse.drone.io/t/licensing-and-subscription-faq/3839)